bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ### Scalar Decomposition and Recoding

 This stage has two parts.
-The first is to decompose the scalar into four small integers, the second is to encode these integers into an equivalent form satisfying certain properties, which will be what is used by the multiplication algorithm.
+The first is to decompose the scalar into four small integers, the second is to encode these integers into an equivalent form satisfying certain properties, that is then used to compute the scalar multiplication.

 This decomposition uses another bunch of constants defining four vectors with integer coordinates b1, b2, b3, b4.
 These constants are